OndrejKutil/learning_cplusplus/README.md

 # Learning C++

 This repo is a small sandbox for learning modern C++.
 I mostly work in high‑level languages, so I'm exploring a lower‑level language to better understand memory, performance, and systems programming.

-Structure:

-- `src/[folder]`: progressively moving through C++ and leaning new concepts

-Build/run:

-- In VS Code, use the task "C/C++: g++.exe build active file" to compile the current file, then run the generated `.exe` next to the source.
+With future dreams of building high speed trading strategies.

+Notable project:

+- [Monte Carlo Pi Approximation Visualization](src/visualizations/MCPiApproximationVisualization.cpp) - Visual simulation using SFML to approximate π using random points